marcriehm/kubernetes-research/Objects.md

 web application.
 You can build the project with Maven and create and upload (to docker.io) the relevant Docker images.

 There are two versions of the webapp: v1 and v2, which can be used to demonstrate rolling updates.
-First use kubectl to apply [./Deployments/ip-webapp-deploy-1.yaml].
+First use kubectl to apply [./Deployments/ip-webapp-deploy-1.yaml], i.e. `kubectl apply -f ip-webapp-deploy-1.yaml`.
 In GCP/KE, navigate to Kubernetes Engine &rarr; Workload and you should see your Deployment.

 Once the Deployment has finished, expose the webapp on a public IP (!) using a LoadBalancer Service: in GCP/KE, click on the ip-webapp Deployment.
 Select Actions &rarr; Expose.
 Set the port to 8080 and the Service type